henry808/full-ci/README.md

 4. Lock ansible docker pull script to a version and remove force pull.
 5. Use IAM Role
 6. Create VPC and subnets (Maybe in another repo but use them here)
+7. Add feature envs (very easy, just add a feature to s3 key and to localvars and add new tfvars for each)
+8.

 # Workspaces
 Current workspaces: